Victory garden: United States

 In New York City, the lawns around vacant "Riverside" were devoted to victory gardens, as were portions of San Francisco's Golden Gate Park.
 The slogan "grow your own, can your own", was a slogan that started at the time of the war and referred to families growing and canning their own food in victory gardens.

 During the heat of World War II, artist D.H.
-Bedford created a brochure for the U.S. Department of Agriculture summarizing everything the American populous would need to know about gardening.
+Bedford created a brochure for the U.S. Department of Agriculture summarizing everything the American populace would need to know about gardening.
 This was done in order to increase the production of crops from victory gardens, as food shortages on the war front were becoming a real problem.
 This brochure, "ABC of Victory Gardens", highlighted the importance of these victory gardens, as well as showing how to properly grow, harvest, and preserve a variety of crops.

 In Japanese Internment Camps, government officials encouraged Victory Gardens to promote self-sufficiency and conserve resources.
 Individuals who were previously farmers before internment began growing vegetable gardens within camp boundaries.
 The movement toward Victory Gardens did not serve a patriotic purpose for the Japanese people, instead, the gardens supplemented government-issued meals with fresh vegetables and offered edibles reminiscent of home.
 Additionally, the relocation of Japanese-Americans increased the usage of victory gardens.
 Many vegetable and fruit farms were Japanese-owned on the West Coast.
 In preparation for the mass relocation of individuals, United States citizens were encouraged by government agencies, newspapers, and radio stations to utilize urban farming in preparation for a shortage of fresh fruits and vegetables.

 A Victory Garden is like a share in an airplane factory.
 It helps win the War and it pays dividends too.